Introduction to Statistical Learning

 Classification

-- Examples: Fraud detection, face recognition, accident occurrence, death
+- Examples: fraud detection, face recognition, death

-Assessing Model Accuracy
+Assessing Model Accuracy: MSE

-- There are often a wide range of possible statistical learning methods that can be applied to a problem
+- There are often a wide range of possible statistical learning methods that can be applied to a problem.

-- How do we assess the accuracy?
+- How do we assess the accuracy or “quality of fit” of our model?

-- Quality of Fit: Mean Squared Error \text{MSE} = \frac{1}{n} \sum_{i=1}^{n}(y_i-\hat{f}(x_i))^2
+- Mean Squared Error \text{MSE} = \frac{1}{n} \sum_{i=1}^{n}(y_i-\hat{f}(x_i))^2

 Discussion question

-What are some potential problems with using the training MSE to evaluate a model?
+Do you see potential problems with using the training MSE to evaluate a model?

 Examples: Assessing model accuracy